Shadow Removal by High-Quality Shadow Synthesis: Related Work

 \subsection{Shadow Generation}

 The heavy expense of annotating massive paired datasets leads to ever-increasing attention on shadow generation.
-The inverse rendering based methods require information about geometry, illumination, reflectance, and material properties~\cite{sato2003illumination,arief2012realtime,karsch2011rendering,karsch2014automatic,gardner2019deep,zhang2019all,hold2019deep}.
+The inverse rendering-based methods require information about geometry, illumination, reflectance, and material properties~\cite{sato2003illumination,arief2012realtime,karsch2011rendering,karsch2014automatic,gardner2019deep,zhang2019all,hold2019deep}.
 Another group considers generative adversarial network (GAN)~\cite{goodfellow2014generative} where the shadow generation is regarded as a particular style transfer task.

 Zhang \emph{et al.}~\cite{zhang2019shadowgan} adopted GAN to synthesize shadows for virtual objects.
 To obtain training samples, they employed public 3D models and rendering technology to produce the training dataset.
 ARShadowGAN~\cite{liu2020arshadowgan} exploits GAN and attention mechanism to learn the mapping between the virtual object shadow and the real-world environment without illumination and geometry estimation.
 To eliminate the reliance on the paired non-shadow images, recent studies~\cite{hu2019mask} and \cite{liu2021shadow} produce pseudo shadow via deploying a generator to model the mapping relationship between the shadow images and unpaired non-shadow images.
 Liu \emph{et al.}~\cite{liu2021shadowCVPR} sampled the shadow and non-shadow parts from the original shadow images to further eliminate the dependence on non-shadow images.
 A cycle-GAN based system is employed to generate pseudo shadows for the training of following shadow removal networks.